Welcome to today's edition of the Rush 24-7 podcast.

 Make it happen.

-Well, um, I was just wondering how you got your inspiration for Liberty.
+Well, I was just wondering how you got your inspiration for Liberty, because whenever I think of him, I think of Donkey from Shrek.

-I I wanted a mechanism to actually do the stories.
+I wanted a mechanism to actually do the stories.

-I w what the the the thing I like about these books is that the reader is not told in third person about these events that are covered in the book.
+The thing I like about these books is that the reader is not told in third person about these events that are covered in the book.

 You, the reader, are taken to the event.

-You are the time traveling horse liberty takes Rush Revere and these students and the reader right back to the event.
+You are the time-traveling horse, Liberty, takes Rush Revere and these students and the reader right back to the event.

 You are there as they board the Mayflower.